LuisDiazUgena/Hack-A-Lamp/README.md

 # Hack-A-Lamp

-This project can modify RGB LED colour over bluetooth.
+This project can modify RGB LED color over bluetooth.

 Uses [protocoder](http://www.protocoder.org) (by Victor Diaz) and a BQ ZUM BT-328.

-Protocoder handles the interface, bluetooth (or BT) communication and colour chosser.
+Protocoder handles the interface, bluetooth (or BT) communication and color chosser.

 Also uses Mit App Inventor, so you can choose whatever app you prefer.
 App made with app inventor has some problems (check out below)